biocarl/til-biocarl/README.md

 # 📅 14.12.2022 programming: How do I approach a programming problem?
 - Read through the whole problem statement (!)
 - Which data types are involved.
 Do I already have all of them available or do I have to convert something?
-Which of the types are primitive or reference types?
+  - Which of the types are primitive?
+I can do very little with them (look for static methods `Primitive.method`) or use the wrapper types instance methods
+  - What are reference types?
 - Learn how to read documentation of available methods with its parameters
 - What is the first step I can do to come close to the solution?
 Can I simplfy the problem somehow?